How to Prepare Yourself for the First Dental Appointment?

 9. Let Your Dentist Know If You Are Anxious

 It is a good idea to confide in your dentist and let him know if the visit is making you anxious.
 That way the dentist can decide whether you need sedatives.

-If you know that you are prone to dental anxiety, you can work towards alleviating it by brining in an iPod filed with relaxing music or even a stress ball.
+If you know that you are prone to dental anxiety, you can bring an iPod filled with relaxing music or even a stress ball to get rid of dental anxiety.
 Dentists often work with patients who are fearful by establishing a gesture, such as raising of hand to indicate that a break is required.